Callumari08/brindle.net/README.md

 So fire up your BrindleNet reciever and start messaging

-No simpletons allowed on Brindle.Net as the X-Rays might intefear with simpletons brains.
+No simpletons allowed on BrindleNet as the X-Rays might intefear with simpletons brains.

-- Thank you for using Brindle.Net
+- Thank you for using BrindleNet